tony-oliver/savefmt/README.md

 Typically, the only specialisations expected are on **```char```** and **```wchar_t```**, with no custom traits type - when omitted, the traits type will be **```std::char_traits<CharT>```** (where **```CharT```** is the character type on which the template is specialised).

-For convenience, two typedef are provided for these common specialisations:
+For convenience, two typedefs are provided for these common specialisations:

 * **```savefmt```** = **```basic_savefmt```** specialised on **```char;```**
 * **```wsavefmt```** = **```basic_savefmt```** specialised on **```wchar_t```**.